Investing in Creative Collaborations

-Funded by the Hodge Foundation and the Moondance Foundation, CultureStep is designed to encourage new investment and develop established business engagement with the arts.
+CultureStep is an investment scheme designed to encourage new sponsorship and develop established business engagement with the arts.

-All CultureStep projects must address at least one of the following priorities:
+All projects must benefit individuals living in Wales and address at least one of the following priorities:

-• Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people in Wales.
+- Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people.

 CultureStep decisions are taken by a panel chaired by A&B Cymru’s Chief Executive.
 Members have a diverse range of skills and expertise and a thorough understanding of relevant issues.
 They also have an in-depth knowledge of A&B Cymru and a commitment to its work and strategy.